Ensuring Africa is not left behind in the ‘Fourth Industrial Revolution’

 For emerging economies across the continent, this combination of affordable cost, flexibility and scale enables individuals and enterprises, small and large, to thrive and grow.

-This means that the digital divide is no longer a chasm.
+Thus, the digital divide is no longer a chasm.

 Can cloud can benefit everyone?